Troubleshooting Oracle CDC Source Connector for Confluent Cloud¶

 "table.inclusion.regex":"ORCLPDB1[.]C##MYUSER[.](CONFLUENT.*|DEMO|TESTING)",

-To capture changes in the schema HR
+To capture changes in the schema HR for tables EMPLOYEES and

-and the schema SALES
+DEPARTMENTS and the schema SALES for tables CUSTOMERS and

-, use the following regex pattern:
+ORDERS, use the following regex pattern:

 "oracle.sid":"ORCLCDB",